XinLiao04/SAGE/README.md

 python Main.py
 ```

-During training, the model with the highest Macro-F1 score on the validation set is automatically saved for inference.
+During training, the model with the best Macro-F1 score on the validation set is automatically saved for inference.